9 frequently asked questions about phantom stock plans

 A. The value of phantom stock units is measured by the value of the company stock.
 The value may be stipulated, determined by an express written formula, or determined by appraisal.
 The approach used for valuation should take into account adjustments that the parties agree are appropriate.
 For example, a company could exclude gain or loss attributable to operations or sales of certain divisions of the company.
 Other adjustments that might be considered include subtractions for capital investments made by the shareholders during the course of the plan and additions for any dividends paid to shareholders during this period and the amount of accrued deferred compensation attributable to the phantom stock units themselves.
 It should be noted that the value of the phantom stock units fluctuates from year to year as the value of the company changes.
 For example, if the company has a bad year, the value of its stock, and the value of the phantom stock, decreases.
 Thus, regardless of any vesting schedule, there is no locked-in value inherent in the phantom stock.

 The phantom stock plan should specify what events should trigger, or give rise to, a valuation (i.e., what events should entitle the employee to receive benefits under the plan) and at what precise point the value of the phantom stock units should be determined.
+Typically, the valuation will follow an event that triggers payment of the amount tied to the phantom units.
+Companies can choose what these triggers might be – examples include termination of service, a change in control, or a specified date a certain number of years from the grant date.
 In most cases, a valuation is required upon the employee’s termination.
 In other cases, valuation may be required at a specific date or following a specified number of years.
 A practical date for measuring the value associated with a triggering event should be specified.
-Once a triggering event has been identified, the company should evaluate whether the value should be determined on the exact date of the triggering event or whether it makes more sense to look forward or back to the nearest quarter or year end.
+Once a triggering event has been identified, the company should evaluate whether the value should be determined on the exact date of the triggering event or whether it makes more sense to look forward or back to the nearest quarter or year-end.

 Q. How does the executive receive value from the phantom stock?